waltervanheuven/psychopy-on-M1/README.md

 # PsychoPy v2021.2.3 on M1 Mac (Apple Silicon)

 The current version of [PsychoPy](https://www.psychopy.org) runs on M1 Macs through Rosetta 2.
-Below are instructions to install an Apple Silicon native version of PsychoPy on an M1 Mac using `pip install psychopy`.
+Below are instructions to install a native Apple Silicon version of PsychoPy on an M1 Mac using `pip install psychopy`.

 ## Install Python for M1 Macs